GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 metadata.

-The following is an example of the data that could be found within the payload of the aggregatable report, if it was readable in the clear:
+The following is an example of the data that could be found within the payload of the aggregatable report, if it was readable in cleartext:

 ```javascript
 [ {